The Holy Pictures

-The Holy Pictures is a 2008 studio album by David Holmes.
+The Holy Pictures is the fifth studio album by David Holmes, released through Go!
+Beat in September 8, 2008.
+It is Holmes's first album since 2003's David Holmes presents The Free Association.
 The album departs from the eclectic soundtrack-to-an-imaginary-film style of his previous studio albums, in favour of a more personal approach.

-It was nominated for the 2008 Choice Music Prize, awarded to the best Irish album of the year.
-The tracks "I Heard Wonders" and "Holy Pictures" were released as singles.
+To promote The Holy Pictures, Holmes released two singles "I Heard Wonders" and "Holy Pictures".
+The album was nominated for the 2008 Choice Music Prize as the best Irish album of the year, losing to Jape's Ritual.